forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-lwc/README.md

 * Notification of HTML and JavaScript file errors or compiler warnings

 * ESLint configuration for Lightning web components
-    * Errors and warnings appear in JavaScript files
+    * See errors and warnings appear in JavaScript files
     * Hover over code to display warning messages
     * Click the displayed message for available code actions